MaxLepan/MaxLepan/README.md

 # Hello there ! ᵍᵉⁿᵉʳᵃˡ ᵏᵉⁿᵒᵇᶦ ᵎ

-2nd year student in a Web and Mobile Developer Bachelor at L'École des Gobelins in Annecy and on block release at Aboutgoods Company !
+3rd year student in a Web and Mobile Developer Bachelor at L'École des Gobelins in Annecy and developper at Sensei France !

 ## My experiences

 - Summer job at Tolvent, 2018 and 2019
-- Reservist at the 27ème Bataillon de Chasseurs Alpins
+- Former Reservist at the 27ème Bataillon de Chasseurs Alpins
 - 6 weeks internship at Aboutgoods Company
+- 1 year at Aboutgoods Company as a working student
+- Currently at Sensei France as a working student

 ## My degrees